danwerner/multimethodic/README.rst

 use a custom dispatch function, and for publishing his implementation for the world to use (and port to different languages).
 Thanks, Rich!

-Thanks to Matthew von Rocketstein for providing me with a setup.py.
+Thanks to Matthew von Rocketstein for providing me with a setup.py, and to Eric Shull for raising the issue of proper namespacing and implementing a solution.